Report Code Violations

+One of the civic responsibilities we all share is keeping our City attractive and well maintained.
 Garden City Code Enforcement works every day to enforce the codes and ordinances contained within Garden City's Code of Ordinances and the International Property Maintenance Code.
 Our job is to keep the City looking great and to work to maintain a high quality of life for our residents, business owners, and visitors.
+In recent years, we have received an increasing number of citizen complaints about overgrown lots in neighborhoods and the general lack of property maintenance.

 Commonly Cited Code Violations

-When Garden City’s Enforcement Officers are proactively patrolling the City, they are looking for several things to include, but not limited to: overgrown lots, un kept vacant properties, dilapidated houses, derelict vehicles, illegal businesses and other environmental issues.
+When Garden City’s Enforcement Officers are proactively patrolling the City, they are looking for several things to include, but not limited to: overgrown lots, unkempt vacant properties, dilapidated houses, derelict vehicles, illegal businesses and other environmental issues.

 Code Enforcement Procedures